 Methods to the madness

 This is only my fourth season starting sweet potatoes at home and one of those was not successful at all.
 It absolutely works, but in my research on the topic, there are a variety of methods and processes people use.
-This year is I will be posting about three methods I am going to try and every step, from the start, to sprouting, slip development, planting, growth and harvesting.
+I will share the three methods I am going to try and every step, from the start to sprouting, slip development, planting, growth, and harvesting.
 In all honesty, how can I share the best method, when I haven’t tried a few?

 I bought the sweet potatoes at our local Food Co-op.
 They were grown locally, so I know they will work in our area.
 If my sweet potatoes from last year had grown well, I would have used them but I planted them way too late and my potatoes never developed.